 As public transportation is an important component to the Lexington community, continued and expanded service is a concern.
 In 2013, the City made a commitment to partner and financially support the transit program.
-Such support will continue to sustain and improve the public transportation services into the future.
+Such support is anticipated to continue in 2016 and efforts to improve the public transportation services into the future will be encouraged.